Managing the TPM on SNS firewalls

 <new_password>

-If you have forgotten the TPM password
+If you have forgotten the TPM password, refer to the section Troubleshooting.

 Disabling the TPM

-Run the following command in a CLI console:
+Run this command in a CLI console:

 SYSTEM TPM RESET tpmpassword=<password> force=<on|off>